Ayrx/binja-JNIAnalyzer/README.md

 ### Import APK

-Run the "JNIAnalyzer: Import APK" command and select the APK file associated with the native library being analyzed.
+Run the "JNIAnalyzer - Import APK" command and select the APK file associated with the native library being analyzed.

 ### Import trace_registernatives

-Run the "JNIAnalyzer: Import trace_registernatives JSON" command and select the JSON output from [trace_registernatives][trace_registernatives].
+Run the "JNIAnalyzer - Import trace_registernatives JSON" command and select the JSON output from [trace_registernatives][trace_registernatives].

+### Analyze current function

+Run the "JNIAnalyzer - Analyze RegisterNatives calls in current function" command while in a function that calls `RegisterNatives`.

 ### Binary Ninja Tags